PiQuer/pycppqed/docs/teazertools.rst

 -------

-The submitter framework aims to offer an easy to use interface to generic tasks of sending one or several job arrays of C++QED trajectories to the teazer cluster and collecting the results.
+The submitter framework aims to offer an easy to use interface to generic tasks of sending one or several job arrays of C++QED trajectories to an HPC cluster with sun grid engine (qsub) and collecting the results.
 A configuration file defines the name of the script to run, a set of seeds, the location where to save the results and all the relevant parameters for the script.
-From this information, a job array is created and submitted to the teazer cluster.
+From this information, a job array is created and submitted to the HPC cluster.
 The job array simulates all the trajectories corresponding to the set of seeds.
 Optionally, an additional job is submitted, which averages the expectation values over all trajectories.
 This job depends on the job array, which means it is only executed when the last trajectory has finished.